WatsonSimon/shapeDTW/README.md

 A shape-embedded dynamic time warping (DTW) algorithm.
 The shape descriptor can be HOG1, derivative, discrete wavelet transform (DWT), Piecewise aggregate approximation (PAA) or many others.

-This repo also implements the algorithm proposed in paper: Weighted dynamictimewarpingfortimeseriesclassification, Pattern Recognition, 2011. paper can be download from here: http://lig-membres.imag.fr/bisson/cours/M2INFO-AIW-ML/papers/Jeong11.pdf
+This repo also implements the algorithm proposed in paper: Weighted dynamic time warping for time series classification, Pattern Recognition, 2011. paper can be download from here: http://lig-membres.imag.fr/bisson/cours/M2INFO-AIW-ML/papers/Jeong11.pdf

 The code was tested on UCR time series datasets.